DataDog/integrations-core/openshift/README.md

 </div>

 <div class="alert alert-warning">
-<b>OpenShift 4.0+</b>: If you used the OpenShift installer on a supported cloud provider, you must deploy the SCC with <code>allowHostNetwork: true</code> in the <code>scc.yaml</code> manifest as well as <code>hostNetwork: true</code> in the Agent configuration to get host tags and aliases.
+<b>OpenShift 4.0+</b>: If you used the OpenShift installer on a supported cloud provider, you must deploy the SCC with <code>allowHostNetwork: true</code> in the <code>scc.yaml</code> manifest, as well as <code>hostNetwork: true</code> in the Agent configuration to get host tags and aliases.
 Access to metadata servers from the Pod network is otherwise restricted.
 </div>

 **Note**: The Docker socket is owned by the root group, so you may need to elevate the Agent's privileges to pull in Docker metrics.
 To run the Agent process as a root user, you can configure your SCC with the following: